Squagward/slate-1/source/includes/_rendering.md

 # Rendering

-Rendering is where imports can draw most anything on to the game screen.
+Rendering is where modules can draw most anything on to the game screen.
 All 2D rendering involves calling methods in the `Renderer` object.
 3D rendering involves calling methods in the `Tessellator` object.

-<aside class="notice">All 2D rendering coordinates start at the top left of the screen!</aside>
+<aside class="notice">All 2D rendering coordinates start at the top left of the screen.
+X increases from left to right, and Y increases from top to bottom.</aside>

 ## Setting up